aradi/fypp/docs/fypp.rst

 The direct call directive starts with ``@:`` followed by the name of a Python callable.
 Everything between the callable name and the end of the line is treated as argument to the callable.
+(Similar to the `call` directive, the callable must have at least one argument.)
 When the callable needs more than one argument, the arguments must be separated by the character sequence ``@@``::

   #:def assertEqual(lhs, rhs)